thanks4opensource/tri2b-quad4me/README.md

 ##### Inline protocol() method <a name="inline_protocol_method"></a>

-If the `protocol()` method is called from only one place in the client application code, it might make sense to force it to be compiled as an inline function despite its significant size.
+If the `protocol()` method is called from only one place in the client application code, it might make sense to force it to be compiled as an inline function despite its very significant size.
 This would eliminate one function call and return, again likely only of value if doing polling with [TRIQUAD_BIT_BY_BIT](#triquad_bit_by_bit_vs_triquad_whole_message) and/or the `protocol()` method always returned after each bit as per [above](#protocol_return_after_each_bit).

 ##### Dynamic MCU clock speed <a name="dynamic_mcu_clock_speed"></a>

-The protocols' performance is tied to MCU clock speed (bit-banging sucks).
-In a system where communications are idle most of the time -- but latency and/or communication speed are still an issue -- it might be worthwhile to increase the MCU clock speed when entering the `protocol()` method and return it to its original value on message completion.
+The protocols' performance is tied to MCU clock speed.
+(Bit-banging sucks).
+In a system where communications are idle most of the time -- but latency and/or communication speed are still prime issues -- it might be worthwhile to increase the MCU clock speed when entering the `protocol()` method and return it to its original value on message completion.

 ##### Oversample lines in quad4me <a name="oversample_lines_in_quad4me"></a>

-An earlier revision of the Quad4me derived class implementations had a debug option to repeatedly sample the state of the communications lines in the `alrt()`, `ltch()`, `cycl()`, and `data()` methods.
+An earlier revision of the `Quad4me` derived class implementations had a debug option to repeatedly sample the state of the communications lines in the `alrt()`, `ltch()`, `cycl()`, and `data()` methods.
 This could be restored to improve noise immunity if necessary.